nicolasdanelon/UnofficialDocs/source/extensibility/extensibility.rst

 Extending Sublime Text
 ======================

-As it can be seen from the long list of topics below, Sublime Text is a very extensible editor.
+As can be seen from the long list of topics below, Sublime Text is a very extensible editor.

 .. toctree::